The online auction of the Academy Awards® Gift Bag received

 Minister Louis Farrakhan, NAACP CEO Bruce Gordon, SCLC President

-Emeritus Rev. Dr. Joseph Lowery
+Emeritus Rev. Dr. Joseph Lowery, and others.

 During the last 34 years since the last convening of African